rafipiccolo/node-rtorrent/README.md

 # node-rtorrent
-connect to rtorrent via scgi/xmlrpc and retrieve everything !
+control rtorrent with your nodejs project !

 ## Install rtorrent